Fast, secure, risk-free booking guaranteed.

 To get to Smith Rock State Park, most people fly into Portland International Airport (PDX) 3 hours away from Smith Rock State Park.
-From there, you can fly into Redmond Municipal Airport (RDM) and your guiding service will pick you up at the airport in Redmond.
+From there, you can fly into Redmond Municipal Airport (RDM) and your guiding service can pick you up at the airport in Redmond (for an additional fee).

 Once you and your guide agree on the details of your itinerary, you’ll meet your guide at Smith Rock State Park at 1:00 pm, where your climbing and camping adventure begins.
 The guide will choose the appropriate terrain dependent on conditions and the ability of the group.

-At the end of your adventure, your guiding service will transfer you back to the airport in Redmond at any time of the day.
+At the end of your adventure, your guiding service can transfer you back to the airport in Redmond at any time of the day (for an additional fee).